-The National Association of Schools of Music (NASM) accredits all degree programs offered within Shepherd University’s Department of Music.
+The National Association of Schools of Music (NASM) accredits all degree programs offered within Shepherd University’s School of Music.
 NASM, founded in 1924, is an organization of schools, conservatories, colleges and universities with approximately 647 accredited institutional members.
 It establishes national standards for undergraduate and graduate degrees and other credentials.

 The Bachelor of Music (B. M.) in Performance degree is a professional degree, which focuses on intensive work in music allied with competence in an area of specialization–voice, piano, or major orchestra instruments, while being supported by a program in general studies.
 Majors within this degree learn the various professional responsibilities of the career musician, which include technical competence, a broad knowledge of music and music literature, the ability to integrate musical knowledge and skills, sensitivity to musical styles, and an insight into the role of music in intellectual and cultural life.

 Students preparing for careers as professional artist-performers, studio educators, church musicians, or for graduate school admission often choose the B.M. in Performance.

 The Bachelor of Music Education (B.M.E.) with a teaching field in comprehensive music, grades preK-adult, is a four-year program structured to develop competencies in professional education and in specific areas of musicianship, which include: conducting and musical leadership; arranging; keyboard performance; pedagogy in piano, voice, or instrumental; and the application of analytical and historical knowledge to curriculum development, lesson planning, and daily classroom and performance activities.
 B.M.E. students learn to relate their understanding of music with respect to styles, literature, multiple cultural sources, and historical development, both in general and as related to any area of specialization.